Introducing Placed for Editors

 Here’s the deal - freelance writers fill out a form with information about their article idea (title, description, and good fit publications).
 All of the pitches are compiled on a spreadsheet that you can search to find the pitch your need.

-So without further ado, here’s the link to The Pitch Place Editor Sign Up form.
-After you sign up, you’ll be able to request access to the pitch database on the confirmation page: https://docs.google.com/forms/d/e/1FAIpQLSes7qlS8QqdLngIsYTQOweEmpinOp8Xx5i-zjGIPzgLFJ1EAA/viewform?usp=sharing
+So without further ado, here’s the link to Placed Editor Sign Up form.
+After you sign up, I’ll send you an email with the link to the database!

 Don’t hesitate to reach out with any comments, questions, or suggestions!
 I want to make this as valuable as I can for everyone, and I’m so excited to see where it goes!